diffix/reference/docs/multiple-aid.md

    2. The cardinality of the combined AID set meets or exceeds `No` for each of the AID types
 4. Take top values according to the same rules as taking outlier values:
    1. Stop as soon as a value is found which individually passes low count filtering for all AID types
-   2. Stop as soon as the cardinality of the combined AID set meets or exceeds `Nt` for each of the AID types
+   1. Stop as soon as the cardinality of the combined AID set meets or exceeds `Nt` for each of the AID types
-5. Replace each `No` value with an average of the `Nt` values weighted by their AID contributions.
+6. Replace each `No` value with an average of the `Nt` values weighted by their AID contributions.

 Below follows some concrete examples.
-In all examples I have made the simplified assumption, unless otherwise stated, that the low count filter threshold is 2.
+In all examples I have made the simplified assumption, unless otherwise stated, that the low count filter threshold is 2 for all AID types.

 ### Early termination